 Mainly high value volume or perishable goods are shipped by air freight and the permissible maximum weight is limited.
-Therefore, only the category volume goods are included within the ETW tool - independent of using standard or extended input mode.
+Therefore, only the volume goods category is included within the ETW tool - independent of input mode (standard or extended).
 Other types of goods (bulk, average) are not available for air cargo.
 The load factors used for volume goods differentiated by short, medium and long haul are contained in chapter 4.2.3.